- Updated on Jan 20, 2025

 - Be skin to skin

-- Nursing as much as possible (if breastfeeding)
+- Nurse as much as possible (if breastfeeding)

-- Limit stimulation (visits, bright lights, noises, agitation)
+- Limit stimulation (visits, bright lights, noise, agitation)

-Trust yourself, hold your baby, slow down.
-The co-parent is also there with you to get through this step.
+Trust yourself, take your baby, slow down.
+The co-parent is also there with you to get through this stage.

-This night can be stressful, for breastfeeding mothers, it occurs at the same time as the milk comes in, so don't hesitate for a second: put your baby to the breast, get help if you feel the need (position, pain, etc.) Sucking will help it to calm down and your milk will come in more quickly.
+This night can be stressful, for breastfeeding moms, it happens at the same time as the milk coming in, so don’t hesitate for a second: put your baby to the breast, get help if you feel you need it (position, pain, …) Sucking will help soothe them and your milk supply will come in faster.

-Breastfeed baby or not, we breathe, everything passes.
+Breastfed baby or not, breathe, it all passes.

 Take care of yourself.